snakypy/dotctrl/README.md

 dotctrl link --element=".zprofile"
 ```

-> Note: You must enter the element path without the `HOME` path.
+> Note: You must enter an element without the absolute path.

 If you want to perform a massive **link**, do: